 How to Address Cysts

-Cysts should be treated in a similar fashion to nodules, with a trip to the dermatologist.
+Cysts should be treated in a similar fashion to nodules, with a trip to the dermatologist, as they’re just as likely to lead to permanent scars.
 There, the AAD reveals that a dermatologist will often recommend taking an antibiotic and using a topical prescription treatment.

 RECOMMENDED FOR YOU